Stephen Curry: Second All-Star Game MVP and 4K 3-point club (2024–2025)

-(2025–2026)
+Scoring milestones and records (2025–2026)

 On November 12, 2025, Curry scored 46 points in a 125–120 win over the San Antonio Spurs, leading the Warriors to a 16-point comeback victory.
 Two nights later, on November 14, Curry recorded a season-high 49 points, making nine three-pointers and converting the game-winning free throws with 6.4 seconds remaining in a 109–108 win, also against the Spurs.
 The two performances combined for 95 points, the highest two-game scoring total of his career.
 With the achievement, Curry joined Michael Jordan as the only players age 37 or older in NBA history to record consecutive 45-point games, and he tied Jordan for the most 40-point games after turning 30 (44).
+On December 12, Curry recorded 39 points, five rebounds, and five assists in a 127–120 loss to the Minnesota Timberwolves.
+He surpassed Michael Jordan for the most 35-point games in NBA history after his 30th birthday (94).

+On December 14, Curry scored 48 points and a season-high 12 three-pointers in a 136–131 loss to the Portland Trail Blazers.
+It marked his 45th career game with 40 or more points after turning 30, surpassing Michael Jordan (44) for the most such games in NBA history.
+On December 25, Curry scored 23 points and hit a key late three-pointer to lead the Warriors to a 126–116 win over the Dallas Mavericks, becoming the 22nd player in NBA history to reach 26,000 career points.

+Despite Curry's individual achievements, the Warriors were hampered by injuries during the season.
+Curry missed extended time because of a knee injury, and teammate Jimmy Butler was lost for the season after tearing his ACL in January.
+Golden State finished 37–45 and was eliminated in the NBA Play-In Tournament, failing to qualify for the playoffs.

+On September 25, 2026, Curry signed a two-year contract extension with the Warriors for $116 million.